BOINC/boinc-policy/Governance.md

   - Must officially record who attends each meeting as part of the minutes
 - Ensure that a public version of the notes is distributed on the public PMC mailing list
 - Determine if PMC members need to be removed due to inactivity
-- Maintain the official record of committers, supporters and members of the PMC (See [2.6 Official Record](#26-official-record) below)
+- Maintain the official record of committers, supporters and members of the PMC (see [section 2.6 Official Record](#26-official-record) below)
 - Act as the official vote counter and recorder for all votes taken
   - An email to the private PMC list must made at the conclusion of each vote stating:
     - What was the issue voted on